Cherub: Hebrew Bible

-Cherubim feature at some length in the Book of Ezekiel.
-While they first appear in chapter one, in which they are transporting the throne of God by the river Chebar, they are not called cherubim until chapter 10.
-In Ezekiel 1:5–11 they are described as having the likeness of a man, and having four faces: that of a man, a lion (on the right side), and ox (on the left side), and an eagle.
-The four faces represent the four domains of God's rule: the man represents humanity; the lion, wild animals; the ox, domestic animals; and the eagle, birds.
-These faces peer out from the center of an array of four wings; these wings are joined to each other, two of these are stretched upward, and the other two cover their bodies.
+Cherubim feature at some length in Ezekiel.
+While they first appear in Ezekiel 1, in which they are transporting the throne of God by the Kebar (or Chebar, which was near Tel Abib in Nippur), they are not called "cherubim" until Ezekiel 10.
+In Ezekiel 1:5–11 they are described as having the likeness of a man and having four faces: that of a man, a lion (on the right side), and ox (on the left side), and an eagle.
+The four faces represent the four domains of God's rule: the man represents humanity, the lion represents wild animals, the ox represents domestic animals, and the eagle represents birds.

+These faces peer out from the center of an array of four wings; these wings are joined to each other, two of which are stretched upward, and the other two cover their bodies.
 Under their wings are human hands; their legs are described as straight, and their feet like those of a calf, shining like polished brass.
-Between the creatures glowing coals that moved between them could be seen, their fire "went up and down", and lightning burst forth from it.
+Between the creatures, glowing coals that moved between them could be seen; their fire "went up and down", and lightning burst forth from it.
 The cherubs also moved like flashes of lightning.

-In Ezekiel chapter 10, another full description of the cherubim appears with slight differences in details.
+In Ezekiel 10, another detailed description of the cherubim appears, with slight variations in the details.
 Three of the four faces are the same – man, lion and eagle – but where chapter one has the face of an ox, Ezekiel 10:14 says "face of a cherub".
-Ezekiel equates the cherubim of chapter ten with the living creatures of chapter one: "They were the same creatures (חיה) I had seen by the river Chebar" (Ezekiel 10:15) and "These were the living creatures I had seen under the God of Israel on the banks of the river Chebar" (Ezekiel 10:20).
+Ezekiel equates the cherubim of chapter ten with the living creatures of chapter one in Ezekiel 10:15, "The cherubs ascended; those were the creatures (הַחַיָּ֔ה) that I had seen by the Chebar Canal" and in 20:10, "They were the same creatures that I had seen below the God of Israel at the Chebar Canal; so now I knew that they were cherubs."
 In Ezekiel 41:18–20, they are portrayed as having two faces, although this is probably because they are depicted in profile.